prossouw79/arduino_projects/Arduino Serial LED Control/README.md

 }
 ```

 You'll also need to enable [SSH](https://en.wikipedia.org/wiki/SSH_(Secure_Shell)) by creating another file called `ssh` in the same root directory.
 This file is empty.
+Eject the SD card and insert it into the Raspberry Pi.

 You can now power up your Raspberry Pi.
 It can take a couple of minutes for the Raspberry Pi to start up and connect to your network.
 You'll need to find the **IP address** of your Pi on the network so you can connect to it.
 I use an Android app called **Fing** to scan my network for devices.
 While your phone is connected to the same network as your Raspberry Pi, run the scan to find the IP address: